Macrometacorp/jsC8/docs/Reference/Stream.md

 `async client.listPersistentStreams(local)`

 Get list of persistent streams under the given stream db.
 Returns either a list of global or of local streams.

+To change the fabric and tenant, `client.useFabric` and `client.useTenant` respectively.

 **Arguments**